shubhamnayakdubey/CarbonFootprintEstimator/README.md

 Model Persistence: joblib
 Report Generation: ReportLab (PDF export)

-License
-This project is licensed under the MIT License.
-Feel free to use, modify, and share with attribution.

 Acknowledgements
 Bulletin of the Atomic Scientists — Doomsday Clock reference IPCC Reports — Global emission averages and sustainable targets